kuzzleio/documentation-old/src/plugins-reference/plugins-features/adding-hooks.md

 Plugins allow you to add asynchronous listener functions to a set of [events]({{ site_base_path }}kuzzle-events/).
 We call these asynchronous listener functions **hooks**.

-Kuzzle Backend will execute these hooks and then continue processing, not waiting for the hook to return a result.
-The hook will receive event data that can be used in the context of the hook but cannot be changed to affect the current Kuzzle Backend process.
+Kuzzle will execute these hooks and then continue processing, not waiting for the hook to return a result.
+The hook will receive event data that can be used in the context of the hook but cannot be changed to affect the current Kuzzle process.

 Hooks are declared in the `hooks` property of the Plugin class, which accepts an object who's keys are the name of the events to listen to and values are the names of the corresponding functions to execute.